 With total knee replacement, your doctor is replacing the joint surfaces of your knees, not the bone.
 Total knee replacement surgery involves replacing one or more of the knee’s three compartments (inside, outside and underneath the kneecap) with a man-made surface of metal and plastic.
 With partial knee replacement, your surgeon replaces only one part of your knee joint, most commonly the inside or medial compartment.

 Our leading-edge surgical knee reconstruction treatment options include:

 - Tibial osteotomy: some patients may be candidates for this non-replacement procedure that realigns the limb and preserves knee function

 - Knee arthroplasty: surgical replacement of the surface of the knee joint to decrease pain and increase mobility

-- MAKOplasty: an innovative robotic partial knee replacement surgery that targets the specific disease area and preserves bone, soft tissue and ligaments for more natural knee function post-surgery
+- MAKOplasty: an innovative robotic partial and total knee replacement surgery that targets the specific disease area and preserves bone, soft tissue and ligaments for more natural knee function post-surgery

 Knee replacement recovery

 You can expect to spend one to two days in the hospital after knee replacement.
 Some patients may be candidates for outpatient surgery, with a return home the same day as surgery without overnight recovery time in the hospital.